Reviewed by: Elizabeth Clarke, FNP, MSN, RN, MSSW

 Aspiring professionals can pursue two main types of online master of science in nursing (MSN) programs with a specialization in family nurse practitioner (FNP).
 Both require registered nurses (RNs) to have completed bachelor's degrees from accredited institutions, with the type of required bachelor's degree as their primary difference.

-- Online Bachelor’s to MSN-FNP programs, which are sometimes referred to as RN to MSN Bridge programs, accept RNs who have earned any type of bachelor’s degree from an accredited institution.
-These programs still require candidates to hold an active, unrestricted RN license in their state of residence, and thus require students to have completed an associate degree in nursing (some schools may accept a diploma in nursing as well).
+Online bachelor's-to-MSN family nurse practitioner bridge programs, sometimes referred to as RN-to-MSN bridge programs, accept RNs who have earned any type of bachelor's degree from an accredited institution.
+These programs still require each candidate to hold an active, unrestricted RN license in their state of residence and thus require an associate degree in nursing (ADN) or a diploma in nursing.
 However, they do not require a BSN for admission.
-(Note: almost every school that offers a “Bridge” track also accepts students with a BSN, they just do not require a BSN for admission.)
+Almost every school that offers a bridge track also accepts students with BSNs.

-- Online BSN to MSN FNP programs only accept RNs who have completed a BSN program.
-RNs with a bachelor’s degree in a field other than nursing are not eligible for admission into these programs.
-For students who have completed a BSN program, we have a comprehensive list of schools for which they are eligible on our Online BSN to MSN FNP programs page.
+Online BSN-to-MSN FNP programs only accept RNs who have completed a BSN program.
+RNs with bachelor's degrees in fields other than nursing are not eligible for admission into these programs.

-This page is dedicated to online MSN-FNP programs that accept RNs who have completed a bachelor’s degree in a field other than nursing.
+This page focuses on online MSN FNP programs that accept RNs who have completed bachelor's degrees in fields other than nursing.
 This page does not contain programs that require a BSN for admission.

 - Earn and maintain an active, unrestricted RN license

-- Complete an associate degree in nursing (ADN) or a diploma in nursing from a program that has been accredited by either the CCNE or ACEN
+- Complete an ADN or a diploma in nursing from a program that has been accredited by either the CCNE or ACEN

 - Hold a bachelor's degree from an accredited institution (most programs also have minimum GPA requirements)